James-Oswald/HelloOs/README.md

 ## File Overview

 Package List:
-* `ubuntuRequiredPackages.txt`: The packages you need for this project
+* `requiredPackages.txt`: The packages you need for this project

 Source Files:
 * `boot.s`: The assembly code wrapper around our C Kernel, sets up our stack so we can call C.